-VOCs detected in 2012 in perched groundwater samples included: 1,1-dichloroethane, 1,2-dichloroethane, acetone, benzene, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, ethyl ether, ethylbenzene, isopropyl benzene, methylene chloride, toluene, trans-1,2-dichloroethene, trichloroethene, vinyl chloride, and xylenes.
+VOCs detected in 2013 in perched groundwater samples included: 1,1-dichloroethane, 1,2-dichloroethane, acetone, benzene, chloroethane, cis-1,2-dichloroethene, dichlorofiluoromethane, ethyl ether, ethylbenzene, isopropylbenzene, toluene, trans-1,2-dichloroethene, trichloroethene, vinyl chloride, and xylenes.
 Detections of these VOCs are generally consistent with historical sampling results.

-For comparison purposes, vinyl chloride was the only VOC detected in perched groundwater monitoring well samples collected in 2012 at concentrations above its respective SCGs (established for compliance wells only).
-In 2012, vinyl chloride was detected above its SCG (2 μg/L) at the dewatering sump (maximum concentration reported was 36 μg/L).
+For comparison purposes, vinyl chloride was the only VOC detected in perched groundwater monitoring well samples collected in 2013 at concentrations above its respective SCGs (established for compliance wells only).
+In 2013, vinyl chloride was detected above its SCG (2 μ g/L) at the dewatering sump (maximum concentration reported was 38 μ g/L).
 The dewatering sump is located in the center of the CWA and captures perched groundwater at this location.

-The 2012 chloride concentrations in the perched groundwater unit ranged from 13 mg/L (LW2) to 86 mg/L (dewatering sump).
+The 2013 chloride concentrations in the perched groundwater unit ranged from 9.9 mg/L (LW2) to 210 mg/L (MW4U).
 Chloride has historically been detected in groundwater samples from perched groundwater wells at concentrations within this range.

-4.3.2 LOWER SAND AQUIFER
+4.3.2 Lower Sand Aquifer

-Nine Lower Sand aquifer monitoring wells (EW1B, MW1D, MW4S, MW4D, MW10D, MW11D, MW12D, MW13D and MW16D) were sampled in 2012.
-Lower Sand aquifer analytical results from 2012 are presented in Table 4.3 and on Figure 4.12.
+Nine Lower Sand aquifer monitoring wells (EW1B, MW1D, MW4S, MW4D, MW10D, MW11D, MW12D, MW13D and MW16D) were sampled in 2013.
+(Note: following data validation, the analytical results for MW4S were qualified as rejected based on a suspected laboratory reporting error.)
+Lower Sand aquifer analytical results from 2013 are presented in Table 4.3 and on Figure 4.12.
 Historical Lower Sand aquifer VOC results at the current compliance monitoring wells and other monitoring wells are presented in Appendix E.1 and Appendix E.2, respectively.

 The Lower Sand aquifer compliance monitoring wells (MW12D, MW13D, and MW16D) are located on-Site, along the east side of Robb Farm Road and represent Lower Sand aquifer groundwater immediately downgradient of the on-Site extraction system.
-VOCs detected in 2012 in Lower Sand aquifer compliance well samples included: 1,1-dichloroethane, chloroethane, and cis-1,2-dichloroethene.
-All 2012 analytical results from the Lower Sand aquifer compliance monitoring wells were below their respective SCGs.
+VOCs detected in 2013 in Lower Sand aquifer compliance well samples included: 1,1-dichloroethane and cis-1,2-dichloroethene.
+All 2013 analytical results from the Lower Sand aquifer compliance monitoring wells were below their respective SCGs.